-This is a silly cartoon story I wrote for my daughter when we were living in Dubai over a decade ago.
-As you can see, my drawing skills are even worse than my writing ability.
+This is a little cartoon story I wrote for my daughter when we were living in Dubai over a decade ago.
+As you can see, my drawing skills leave room for improvement.

 While in Dubai this week I spotted some unusual graffiti.